Autonomous Tester

 Aviator license

-Autonomous Tester runs manual tests at scale on the OpenText cloud, and provides detailed run result assets.
+Autonomous Tester runs manual or MBT tests at scale on the OpenText cloud, and provides detailed run result assets.

 Overview

-Add your manual tests to a test suite and configure them to run by Autonomous Tester.
+Add your manual or MBT tests to a test suite and configure them to run by Autonomous Tester.
 You can then run the suite on demand, or add it to a scheduled run.

-Autonomous Tester runs manual tests, using Aviator to interpret the natural language steps, and determine how to perform them on the application.
+Autonomous Tester runs tests using Aviator to interpret the natural language steps, and determine how to perform them on the application.
 This enables you to continue using manual tests, without creating scripts or converting them to automated tests.

 The run results provide detailed information about the run, including step outcomes and agent actions, as well as screen captures, and a screen recording of the whole run.
 This detailed information provides test run evidence, as well as the foundation for in‑depth analysis.